aoyono/learn-fortran/README.md

 Example in the Makefile for the `maths` program (see [./Makefile](Makefile)): `%.o` says that the target is any file that ends with the `.o` extension

+### Compiling with Makefile when there are many module

+If a file with a module is modified, then the dependent file should also be recompiled.
+One way to ensure this is by using Makefile dependency specification in the target, but it's difficult to specify all the dependencies for bigger code.
+Plus, the recompilation requirement is necessary only if the interface changes.
+One way could be to: *ensure that the files are compiled in the correct order* (the file with the module on which another depends should come before it) and do the make cleanup call (with a `clean` target) when you know the interface of a routine has changed.